 How does ordering chicks and hatching eggs work?

 We begin accepting prepaid orders for chicks in January of each year.
-To be on our waiting list for either hatching eggs or chicks your order must be prepaid.
+To be on our waiting list for either chicks or hatching your order must be prepaid.
 Once on our waiting list you can specify a specific pickup or shipping time, we are used to be flexible with folks hatching/brooding schedules and can usually work with your timing.
+We fill orders in the order they came in and will always reach out to you via email before popping anything in the mail to you.

-Come mid March/April we have typically worked through our waiting lists and have hatching eggs as well as chicks more readily available for folks who are looking to pickup or have them shipped on the sooner side.
+Come mid March/April we have typically worked through our waiting lists and have chicks as well as chicks more readily available for folks who are looking to pickup or have them shipped on the sooner side.

 We do not sell pullets or laying hens unless we have a special sale which is typically announced over our instagram and facebook accounts.
 To stay updated on all of our current sales and happenings on the farm we recommend following us on both platforms.